OR VET qualification

-The Bachelor of Business is offered full-time and part-time on-campus at the Nathan campus.
-You may choose to study courses at other campuses if or where the program structure allows.
+This program is offered full-time and part-time at the Nathan and Gold Coast campuses.
+Some courses are also available online.
+You may choose to study courses at other campuses where the program structure allows.

 Trimester 1 and Trimester 2 are deemed standard study periods.
 As Trimester 3 is a non-standard study period, continuing students moving from one year to the next will not be required to study during this trimester to be eligible for student income support.